Mohamedqadar-Ibrahim/WannaCry-Ransomware-Analysis/README.md

 # **💻 WannaCry-Ransomware-Analysis**

-**A personal case study analyzing the WannaCry ransomware using static and dynamic malware analysis techniques.**
+**A personal case study analysing the WannaCry ransomware using static and dynamic malware analysis techniques.**

 ---